flecoqui/CognitiveServices/FaceUWPSampleApp/README.md

 Next steps
 --------------

-The Vision UWP Sample Applicaton could be improved to support the following features:
+The Face UWP Sample Applicaton could be improved to support the following features:
 <p/>

 1. Better Camera usage